lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 ## Add native tools

 If you looked at the output of your agent, you probably noticed that the estimated time to resolve the issue is randomly generated by the model.
 To make it more accurate, let's add a native tool that will help the agent estimate the time based on the complexity of the issue.
-Don't forget that tools are pieces of code, call for Apis, or calling agents, MCP ... that can be called by the agent to perform specific tasks.
+Don't forget that tools are pieces of code, calls to Apis, or calling agents, MCP ... that can be called by the agent to perform specific tasks.

 First, create a new folder called `tools` inside the `src` folder.
 Then, inside this folder, create a new file called `time_per_issue_tools.py`.